Where to work, when home isn't working

 Ever needed a co-working space on-demand?
 This collaborative space (with two locations in the CBD and one in the East) lets you drop in and drop out whenever you want with flexible passes and plans (from $50), while still allowing more permanency with dedicated memberships.
 Best part?
-You can redeem your paid value at partner restaurants and bars like Little Creatures, Pizza Express and The Black Swan—meaning you get to enjoy great food and drink for free, technically.
+You can redeem your full paid value at partner restaurants and bars like Little Creatures, Pizza Express and The Black Swan—meaning you get to enjoy great food and drink for free, technically.

 For those used to hot-desking and minimalist spaces, co-working space veteran The Co. easily fits the bill.
 They are no stranger to buzzy corporate types and creatives alike, and offers offices at either their OG High Street building or at Duxton.
 Individual desks go for $45 a day, $350 for 10 visits a month and $600 monthly, while a swanky office suite can set you back $700-990 per person.

 This community working space for fitness, health and wellness professionals has two locations—spanning across several floors of 79 Anson Road, as well as at a compound in Dempsey's Loewen cluster.
 Rather than the usual desks and meeting rooms, you’ll find fully-equipped gyms, yoga studios, consultation rooms, and even a boxing ring.
 Joining fee varies depending on the type of professional service you offer.
 Or just join as a member to use the facilities and attend classes.